nezaboodka/reactronic/README.md

   - `Rerun.OnInvalidate` - rerun immediately (right after commit);
   - `Rerun.OnDemandAfterInvalidate` - rerun on access if cache is invalid;
   - `Rerun.Manually` - rerun manually (explicitly);
-  - `Rerun.ManuallyNoTrack` - run manually without tracking dependencies.
+  - `Rerun.Off` - run manually without tracking dependencies.

 **SeparatedFrom** set of flags defines if transaction is executed separately from reaction, parent, and children transactions (flags can be combined with bitwise operator):